AmberJune/AmberJune.github.io/_posts/2017-08-24-procedural_is_clicking.markdown

 Learning Ruby has helped with that.
 As a larger whole, it's made me realize that I tend to be too hard on myself, especially when it comes to learning code.

 This is why I ended up dabbling so much over the years.
 I would start learning a new language then abandon it when it got hard.
 Then come back to it when it was too late and I didn't remember it enough anymore.
-Then I would get mad at myself thinking I suck, thus starting the vicious cycle over again.
+Then I would get mad at myself thinking I suck, thus starting the vicious cycle all over again.

 <img src="https://media.giphy.com/media/26vUvzFnGNhNmPN7y/giphy.gif" style="min-width: 300px; max-width: 300px;" alt="image" class="img-responsive">